xinlux97/topic-aware-CNN-experiments/README.md

 * use "fconv.py" to replace the corresponding one in directory "XSum-Topic-ConvS2S/fairseq/models/"
 * put "vectordict.py" in directory "XSum/XSum-Topic-ConvS2S/fairseq/"

 The remaining steps are the same as the steps in the original implementation.
+Note that in "train.py" you should choose which word embeddings you are going to use (GloVe or word2vec), and comment out another one.
+Then do the same for "generate.py".